zollman/zollman.github.io/README.md

 If you find Astro Academia useful or appreciate my work, consider supporting me!
 Your support helps keep this project maintained and encourages further development. 🚀✨

+If you find Astro Academia useful or appreciate my work, consider supporting me!
+Your support helps keep this project maintained and encourages further development. 🚀✨

 <a href="https://buymeacoffee.com/maiobarbero" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-yellow.png" alt="Buy Me A Coffee" height="41" width="174"></a>

 ## How to use it